 Current Board Members

-Mrs. Raffelson is the Finance and Administration Manager for Herlong Public Utility District, where she has been involved with the District since the beginning of its conception as Herlong Utility Cooperative, later changing to Herlong Utility Incorporated and finally to a Public Utility District.
+Mrs. Raffelson is the General Manager for Herlong Public Utility District and has been involved with the District since the beginning of its conception as Herlong Utility Cooperative, later changing to Herlong Utility Incorporated, and finally to a Public Utility District.
 Mrs. Raffelson has strong business, community and family values.

 David Aranda has served as a member of the SDRMA Board of Directors since 1998.
 Committed to advocating and strengthening special districts through sound governance, Mr. Aranda is an active member of the California Special Districts Association (CSDA), fulfilling a variety of roles within the Association, including serving on the Alliance Executive Council and President of the Special District Leadership Foundation.